seanWLawrence/sushi-commerce/www/docs/getting-started.md

 # Getting started

-Sushi Commerce is designed to be as simple as possible, with powerful built-in features like a blog, contact form, landing page, and most importantly, products pages.
+Sushi Commerce is designed to be as simple as possible, with powerful built-in features like a blog, contact form, landing page, and most importantly, product pages.

 ## Installation